Exploring the Rockies for the first time..again!

 Cañon City Campsite Arrival – Day 1

 With booking the campsite a month earlier, we secured our spot to leave the truck and trailer.
-With plans in hand, or at least on the GPS, we headed out and traveled a whole whopping mile before stopping to explore the Royal Gorge Bridge.
+With plans in hand, or at least on the GPS, we headed out and traveled just down the road to our first of many stops and explored the Royal Gorge Bridge & Park.
 What a sight to see, the bridge was built in 1929 for visitors to enjoy the natural beauty of this geologic wonder.
 The bridge is suspended 956 feet over the Arkansas River, is 1260 feet long, 18 ft wide and has a capacity up to 2,000,000 + pounds.
 If you are searching for a place that can change you, the Royal Gorge Bridge is one of those rare landmarks that doesn’t just connect two cliffs, it connects lives, generations and unforgettable moments….if your brave enough!

 Heading West-ish..